gerolvr/StargazerDiary/README.md

 ## Astronomical Data
 The user can search an astronomical object by name and get as results:
-The coordinates of the object to set up the telescope.
+- The coordinates of the object to set up the telescope.
-A planetarium view to help him visually locate the object in the sky An optical view.
+- A planetarium view to help him visually locate the object in the sky
+- An optical view.
-The planetarium and optical views are embedded iframes from external website.
+The planetarium and optical views are embedded iframes.

 ![AstroData](https://raw.githubusercontent.com/gerolvr/StargazerDiary/master/pictures/astrodatasearch.png "AstroData")